AndresRIvera32/Logger-test/README.md

 Made as a SpringBoot App
 Using:
-Junit library
+Junit library,
-H2 DB in testing
+H2 DB in testing,
 jdbc driver